 But first, you need to travel to Chiayi, the gateway city to Alishan.
 Chiayi has many buses and trains going to Alishan.

-At a minimum, stay overnight in Chiayi and start your journey to Alishan the first thing next morning.
+At a minimum, stay overnight in Chiayi and start your journey to Alishan the first thing the next morning.
 But if you have a few days to spare, definitely add Chiayi to your travel itinerary as there are many things to do in Chiayi.

 From Taichung to Chiayi

 In Taichung, take the Taiwan Railways Administration (TRA) train since it is the more straightforward route because both Taichung HSR Station and Chiayi HSR Station are outside of the respective cities.

 - Taichung Railway Station to Chiayi Station